erc-dharma/mahabharata/readme.md

 # ସାରଳା ମହାଭାରତ: Sāraḷā Dāsa's Mahābhārata

 Scans are available at https://archive.org/details/odia-mahabharata.
+Portions of the text are missing in the plain text version:

+* vol. 3 part 2 p.
+632
+* vol. 6 p.
+344
-Note that vol. 10 part.
-4 is scanned but is not available in plain text.
+* vol. 10 part 4

+Vol. 7 in particular was not input reliably.

 The `iso` directory contains the "work" version viz. the one that should be amended if need be.